2021 Sangiovese Rosé

-This wine showcases lively aromatics of fresh raspberry, passion fruit, and watermelon.
-The palate is brisk with balanced acidity and bright flavors of strawberry preserves, rhubarb, and maraschino cherries.
-The wine exits the palate with a clean fruity finish, showcasing its bright acidity and just a touch of natural residual sugar.
+Our 2021 Sangiovese Rosé displays aromas of fresh cranberry, raspberry jam, and watermelon.
+The palate is brisk with balanced acidity and lingering flavors of candied strawberry, cherry licorice, and crème d’ cassis.
+The wine exits the palate with a vibrant mixed berry finish, showcasing its bright acidity and just a touch of natural residual sugar.

 100% Estate Grown.
 Sangiovese grapes thrive in the moderate climate of the Yakima Valley.
 To maintain the bright acidity and lush red fruit characteristics of this varietal, we meticulously manage the canopy to allow lots of exposure at just the right moment.